mariom3/mariom3.github.io/_posts/2023-05-14-packer-functionality.markdown

 classes: wide
 ---

-# Packers
+# Software Packers
+In this post we'll delve into what packers are and how malware authors use their functionality to their benefit.

-## What is a packer?
+## What is a Packer?

-A **packer** is a tool that was initially used to compress an executable file.
-There are three different types of packers:
-**Compressor** - shrinks the size of the file to save space on disk.
-- For example, UPX is a compressor.
-**Crypter** - encrypts the original target file to prevent reverse engineering and evade ant-ivirus.
-**Protector** - both compresses and encrypts the target file.
+A **packer**, in its simplest form, can be thought of as a self-extracting that was initially used to compress an executable file.
+Packers allowed for smaller file sizes while still being easy to use.
+A packed file remains executable, so end users do not have to manually unpack the file before being able to execute it.
+However, as a consequence of the packing process, the original contents get obfuscated and are not observable statically.
+While packers are not inheretly malicious, this is attractive to malware authors as it helps avoid detection.
+Packers have since grown in sophistication with added features to better defend against analysis and reverse engineering.

-Today, packers are still used to compress/encrypt executables or DLL files.
-Packers themselves are not malicious; there are legit packers such as UPX and Themida.
+There are legitimate packers such as UPX and Themida.
 They are used by real programs to protect against reverse engineering and tampering with the program.

-These same protections are appealing to malware authors because:
-- these protections serve as an anti-analysis technique for them, since they essentially obfuscate the content of the malware, making it difficult to analyze strings statically.
-- Malicious packers main purpose is antivirus evasion.
+Malicious packers main purpose is antivirus evasion.

-Note: This is an anlysis section may be moved to unpacking section in future?
+Today packers go by many different names which reflect their specialized functionality.
+This includes:
+- **Crypter** - encrypts the original target file to prevent reverse engineering and evade ant-ivirus.
+- **Protector** - both compresses and encrypts the target file.

 Understanding if a file was packed with a legitimate packer is simple.
 There are static analysis tools such as Detect-it-Easy, that can identify what packer was used.
 Malicious packers will usually not self identify, but if they do it will make it easy to detect as malware.